Natalie-Pluto/ATM-Server/README.md

   ```

 - ### **Terminate the Application**
-  To terminate the application, type the passcode `CLOSE` at main page.
+  To terminate the application, type the passcode `CLOSE`.

 ## **Tests**